AG7GN/images/README.md

 Author: Steve Magnuson, AG7GN

+&#x1F6D1;   __**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
+You can use this image as is, but please DO NOT udpate the Raspbian OS until this is fixed.
+I'll update the documentation here when it's OK to update Raspbian.

 ## Prerequisites

 - Raspberry Pi 3B, 3B+ or 4B (NOTE: I have only tested this image with the 3B and 3B+)